Security clearance basics

 If an application is successful, the government will grant a specific level of clearance for a fixed period of time.

 The length of time depends on the type of clearance applied for.

 The topic of security clearance is a thorny one for contractors, as for many, security cleared roles can be hard to secure unless you already hold valid clearance.

 Security Clearance Levels

-- DV (Developed Vetting) – the most comprehensive type of check, for individuals likely to have long-term access to ‘TOP SECRET’ material.
+The most comprehensive type of check, for individuals likely to have long-term access to ‘TOP SECRET’ material.
 Applicants will face a detailed interview, as will the applicant’s referees.

 The Application Process

 Depending on the level of clearance, a wide amount of personal data must be submitted – from your employment history, to your personal finances, and those of your partner (if necessary).

 Problems for Contractors

 Contractors and businesses can not apply for clearance personally – they must have a sponsor, which will typically be their prospective client.